marinlevine/marinlevine.github.io/README.md

 ![LU Enrollment](https://github.com/marinlevine/marinlevine.github.io/blob/main/Data.png?raw=true)
 https://data.lehigh.edu/sites/oirsa.lehigh.edu/files/LUprofile_2022.pdf

 This infographic displays data showing where percentage of students are from.
-The data includes four categories: PA, NY/NJ, Other States, and International.
+The data was published in Fall 2022, and includes four categories: PA, NY/NJ, Other States, and International.
 The key findings show that the highest percentage of students are from NY or NJ and the lowest percentage of students are international students.